PathwayCommons/grounding-search/README.md

 - `ELASTICSEARCH_HOST` : the `host:port` that points to elasticsearch
 - `MAX_SEARCH_ES` : the maximum number of results to return from elasticsearch
 - `MAX_SEARCH_WS` : the maximum number of results to return in json from the webservice
+- `CHUNK_SIZE` : how many grounding entries make up a chunk that gets bulk inserted into elasticsearch
+- `MAX_SIMULT_CHUNKS` : maximum number of chunks to insert simulteneously into elasticsearch
 - `INPUT_PATH` : the path to the input folder where data files are located
 - `INDEX` : the elasticsearch index name to store data from all data sources
 - `UNIPROT_FILE_NAME` : name of the file where uniprot data will be read from